Facebook Messenger

 From January 1st, 2026, the tax policy for household businesses will undergo fundamental changes.
 According to Resolution No. 198/2025/QH15 of the National Assembly, the lump-sum tax method will cease to be applied, replaced by fulfilling tax obligations according to the law on tax administration.

-According to Circular No. 40/2021/TT-BTC of the Ministry of Finance, the tax declaration method is the method used by the taxpayer:
+According to Circular No. 40/2021/TT-BTC of the Ministry of Finance, the tax declaration method is the method by which taxpayers declare, calculate, and pay taxes based on actual revenue generated, according to a defined declaration period of either a month or a quarter.

 From 2026, according to the tax policy reform roadmap, the declaration method will become the unified method applied to household businesses.